OksanaK24/resumeker-fe/README.md

 <br>
 <br>

-See [Backend Documentation](https://github.com/OksanaK24/resumeker-be) for details on the backend of our project.
+See [Back-End Documentation](https://github.com/OksanaK24/resumeker-be) for details on the back-end of our project.